Akhtar Rasool: Career

-Akhtar was noted for his clean playing style and performance and as such was first included in the Pakistani national hockey team in 1971.
-He was a player of relaxed approach but extreme courage, control and poise were hallmarks of his excellence in a highly demanding position at centre-half.
-From 1971 till 1982, Akhtar played numerous national and international matches, displaying his superior skills in hockey.
+Akhtar was noted for his clean playing style and performance, and was first included on the Pakistani national hockey team in 1971.
+From 1971 till 1982, Akhtar played numerous national and international matches.

-He had an exceptional technique and a knack of passing the ball to the right player at the right time.
-In the latter part of his hockey career, Akhtar made a great mark for himself.

-He played a crucial role in Pakistan's victories in 1978 and 1982 Hockey World Cup.
-In 1982, Akhtar captained the Pakistani team for the Hockey World Cup Championship held in Bombay and won a gold medal for Pakistan by defeating W. Germany in the finals.
+He played a prominent role in Pakistan's victories in 1978 and 1982 Hockey World Cup.
+In 1982, Akhtar captained the Pakistani team for the Hockey World Cup Championship held in Bombay and won a gold medal for Pakistan by defeating West Germany in the finals.

-After Bombay Hockey World Cup, Akhtar retired in a blaze of glory as skipper of the side which had won the gold in 1982.
-By then, he had the singular distinction of being the only player to have played in four World Cups.
+After the Bombay Hockey World Cup, Akhtar retired as captain of the side which had won the gold in 1982.
+By then, he held the distinction of being the only player to have played in four World Cups.

-Akhtar also played in the 1972 Summer Olympics held at Munich, 1976 Summer Olympics held at Montreal and won Silver and Bronze Medals in 1972 and 1976, respectively.
+Akhtar also played in the 1972 Summer Olympics held at Munich and the 1976 Summer Olympics held at Montreal and won silver and bronze medals in 1972 and 1976, respectively.

-He was a good pivot and played important role in Pakistani victories in 1978 and 1982 Hockey World Cups.
-He was also awarded highest civil award Pride of Performance by the Pakistani Government in 1983.
+He was also awarded the highest civil award, the Pride of Performance, by the Pakistani Government in 1983.

-After his retirement from professional hockey, he was elected as the President of Pakistan's hockey supreme body the PHF.
+After his retirement from professional hockey, he was elected as the President of Pakistan's hockey supreme body the Pakistan Hockey Federation (PHF).
 This was to be only for a term of one year.
 He took over at a time when the PHF was bankrupt and had just gotten out of the 1996 players revolt just before the world cup.
-He worked diligently and his hard work paid off and he was elected for another term as the President.
-He was supposed to continue till the year 2002.
+He worked diligently and was elected for another term as the president.
+He then served as the chairman of the selection committee in the year 2002.

-He then served as the chairman of the selection committee in the year 2002, and at that time too, his focus was the development of Pakistani hockey.
-He ensured that the players were helped in each possible way to maintain their consistency.
-He is still an active member of Pakistani hockey.
-He is either coaching or training young lads in Pakistan with the same motto and that is promotion of Pakistan hockey.

 Akhtar Rasool was elected unopposed as the president of the Pakistan Hockey Federation in 2013 but could not perform as well as expected this time.
 "Pakistan had secured eighth position in the qualifying event for the Olympics held in Belgium and as a result failed to qualify for the 2016 Olympic Games.
 It was the first time in the game's history that Pakistan missed out on a spot at the Olympics."